-- (a) An employee, or the President of the Union (or their designate) with the written authority of the employee, shall be entitled to review the employee's personnel file, in the office in which the file is normally kept, in order to facilitate the investigation of a grievance.
+(a) An employee, or the President of the Union (or their designate) with the written authority of the employee, shall be entitled to review the employee's personnel file, in the office in which the file is normally kept, in order to facilitate a steward duty listed in Article 2.5 (Recognition and Rights of Stewards).
 The employee or the President, as the case may be, shall give the Employer adequate written notice, prior to having access to such file.
-Access to the file shall be no later than seven days after notice is given. - (b) With reasonable written notice given to the Employer, an employee shall be permitted to review their personnel file in the office in which the file is normally kept.
+Access to the file shall be no later than seven days after notice is given.

+(b) With reasonable written notice given to the Employer, an employee shall be permitted to review their personnel file in the office in which the file is normally kept.